 Post-traumatic stress disorder diagnoses

 After some conversations with the hospital team that reassured me that professional help would be the best, I was ready to reach out for help.
 It took about a month till I had my initial appointment with the therapist, and a few weeks later, I was diagnosed with PTSD.
 I didn’t know much about it, so I started to research about PTSD as much as I could.
-So what is post-traumatic stress disorder and what isn’t it?
+So what is post-traumatic stress disorder, and what isn’t it?
+You can watch a short video on my TikTok or IG account.

 What is post-traumatic stress disorder, and what causes it?